miob-miob/treeGarden/docs/pages/index.md

 ## Main features

+!!! tip "Runs in browser as well as in node.js"
+    You can use your models in web applications and let user to use his own computational resources.

+!!! tip "Visualization tools exists!"
+    See [tiny library of react components](https://github.com/miob-miob/treeGardenVisualization), that used for exploring your trees.

-!!! tip "Feature complete and flexible"
+!!! tip "Feature complete"
     Supports **classification** trees, **regression** trees and  **random forests**.
     Implements multiple learning and pruning algorithms.

-!!! tip "Visualization tools exists!"
-    See [tiny library of react components](https://github.com/miob-miob/treeGardenVisualization), that used for exploring your trees.

-!!! tip "Runs in browser as well as in node.js"
-    You can use your models in web applications and let user to use his own computational resources.

 !!! tip "Extendable and customizable"